 Gay Budapest, the charismatic capital of Hungary, offers plenty of hidden delights for LGBT travelers no matter where their interests lie…

-As in much of Eastern Europe, the younger generation is finding their voice and in cosmopolitan Budapest, you can find plenty of trendy cafés and bars frequented by the LGBT community.
-However, Many older Hungarians will still not admit to being gay – even when you spot them making out on the dance floor.
+As in much of Eastern Europe, the younger generation is finding their voice, and in cosmopolitan Budapest, you can find plenty of trendy cafés and bars frequented by the LGBT community.
+However, many older Hungarians will still not admit to being gay – even when you spot them making out on the dance floor.

-Despite Hungary’s less than progressive attitudes to gay rights, Budapest should be on everybody list not only because of its tantalizing energy and wild gay nightlife but because of its fascinating mix of communism, old-world elegance and a near-total devotion to modern capitalism.
+Despite Hungary’s less-than-progressive attitudes to gay rights, Budapest should be on everybody’s list not only because of its tantalizing energy and wild gay nightlife but because of its fascinating mix of communism, old-world elegance and a near-total devotion to modern capitalism.

 In this article we will cover...